VISION CORRECTION FOR ASTIGMATISM

 Dr. Ciano is a contact lens fitting expert and specializes in fitting people with vast arrays of astigmatism.
 He is well versed in soft, RGP, and specialty contact lenses and will work exceptionally hard to ensure you have the best fit, comfort, vision, and health.
 Although fitting contacts for astigmatism take a bit more time and skill than an ‘ordinary’ contact lens evaluation, we have the patience, experience, and one of the most extensive fitting sets in the state to make it as smooth and streamlined as possible for our patients.

-If you think you might have astigmatism and may require an optometrist in Carmel, call us at (317) 844-2020 for an eye exam today!
+If you think you might have astigmatism and may require an optometrist in Carmel and Fishers, call our Carmel office at (317) 844-2020 or our Fishers office at (317) 790-2015 for an eye exam today!
 We can help with your or your child’s vision correction needs at either of our locations.
 We look forward to setting you on the path to better vision.